-In October 2017, the Company amended the existing mineral lease claim agreement for the Silver Stream I and II properties, by assigning and transferring to Marshall Creek Jade Inc. all rights, titles, interest and obligations from Saxifrage Geological Services Ltd.
+In October 2017, the Company amended the existing mineral lease claim agreement for the Silver Stream I and II properties, by assigning and transferring to Marshall Creek Jade Inc. ("Marshall Creek") all rights, titles, interest and obligations from Saxifrage Geological Services Ltd. ("Saxifrage").
+All other terms of the agreement remained the same.